 Recent advancements in technology have increased the potential of analytics.
 More data, better and cheaper storage options, stronger computational power, distributed and shared processing capabilities, and more algorithms make it easier to apply analytics to large problems and derive answers from data – in every industry.

-The pressures of the digital world are hitting us all, and data overload is no longer limited to the “numbers people” within an organization.
-Can you name anyone in any organization who isn’t experiencing a need for speed, agility, flexibility and innovation?
+The pressures of the digital world are hitting us all, and data overload is no longer limited to the “numbers people” within an organisation.
+Can you name anyone in any organisation who isn’t experiencing a need for speed, agility, flexibility and innovation?
 This makes analytics a priority for almost everyone, not just statisticians and data scientists.